na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list**

+Chespin having a quickdraw showdown with Charm.
+Wooper is Chespin's 'gun' in this case.

 Cheerleader Booker

 Debby walking away from an explosion